Jaeyoon07031/joqa/README.md

 If you prefer to compile from source, the instructions are [below](#Building-The-Project)
 ### Building The Project
 ##### Prerequisites
-- Maven 3.8.x or higher, might work with 3.6.x+ but not tested
+- Maven 3.2.5+ required, 3.8.x+ recommended
-- JDK (of your choice) 17+, might work with 8+ but not tested
+- Java 8+ required, 17+ recommended
 - A functioning brain
 ##### Building on Windows
 1. Navigate to the root directory of the downloaded repo (The folder with the pom.xml file)